General Admission Requirements

 Students wishing to transfer to Lincoln must provide official transcripts from all law schools attended showing completion of all prior law studies.

-Lincoln Law School of San Jose reserves the right to determine the number of transfer credits to be accepted.
+Lincoln reserves the right to determine the number of transfer credits to be accepted.
 This determination will be made by the Dean on an individual basis and will depend, in part, on an evaluation of course content and grades received in various courses and on a determination as to whether the student has either taken and passed or earned an exemption from the First Year Law Students Examination (FYLSX).
-Normally, only law course work completed within twenty-seven (27) calendar months prior to the date the applicant will begin his or her studies at Lincoln will be transferable.
+Normally, only law course work completed within thirty six (36) calendar months prior to the date the applicant will begin his or her studies at Lincoln will be transferable.
 Some scheduling adjustment may be needed for transfer students to ensure that they receive the necessary instruction in subjects covered on the General Bar Examination and the corresponding unit credit required for graduation.
 Grades are not transferable and will have no effect on a student’s grade point average at Lincoln.
 Transfer students must meet all admissions requirements outlined in the School Catalog.
 Transfer students must take and pass a minimum of 56 units in residence in order to qualify for graduation from Lincoln.

-Admission as a Visiting Student
+Attendance as a Visiting Student

-Admission as an Auditor
+Attendance as an Auditor

 English as a Second Language Applicants

-Applicants for whom English is a second language are encouraged to take the Test of English as a Foreign Language (TOEFL) and receive a minimum score of 600.
-Application to take the TOEFL examination should be made to: TOEFL Services, (609) 771-7100, www.toeflgoanywhere.org
+Applicants for whom English is a second language should take the Test of English as a Foreign Language (TOEFL) and achieve a score in the range of “intermediate” or “fair” in each category in order to ensure sufficient fluency in English for the study of law.

 Policy of Non-Discrimination

 The law school does not discriminate on the basis of race, color, ancestry, national origin, religion, creed, age (over 40), disability (mental and physical), sex, gender, sexual orientation, gender identity, gender expression, medical condition, genetic information, marital status, or military and veteran status.